Mozes Jacobs

 About

 Hello!
-I am a second-year computer science PhD student at Harvard University, advised by Professor Demba Ba.
+I am a third-year computer science PhD student at Harvard University, advised by Professor Demba Ba.
 I am supported by the Kempner Institute Graduate Fellowship.
-My research interests are primarily in computer vision and generative modeling.
-I'm also interested by exploring how ideas in theoretical neuroscience can augment vision models.
-I'm specifically interested in object-centric learning, the binding problem, and compositional generalization in vision models.
+My research interests are primarily in computer vision.
+I've worked on interpretability and compression for large visual foundation models, and I have extensive experience training large transformer-based vision models.
+I've also done work at the intersection of neuroscience and AI, building computational models of traveling waves to study how neurons transfer information.
 Previously, I worked at the AI Institute in Dynamic Systems with Nathan Kutz and Ryan Raut.
 I earned my B.S. in computer science from the Allen School at the University of Washington, where I worked with Rajesh Rao and William Noble.

 Publications and Preprints